 4. Identify the Source of Your Stress

-By determining where the source of stress is coming from as you send and receive emails, you can reach some kind of resolution, says Brown.
+By determining where the source of stress is coming from as you send and receive emails, you can reach some kind of resolution, Brown says.

 To identify what is stressing you out, she suggests noticing little changes in behavior.
-Here are certain telltale signs to look out for, according to Brown:
+Here are certain telltale signs she suggests looking out for:

 - Biting your fingernails